kane81/hacs-goodwe-sems-curtailment/README.md

 &nbsp;&nbsp;{{ ic_block_ss }} **Block Smart Shift** - {{ ss_block_start }}–{{ ss_block_end }}{{ ' · Active' if ss_blocked else '' }}
 &nbsp;&nbsp;{{ ic_neg_notify }} **Negative Price Notify**
 ```
+7. Click **Save**

+**Icon legend:** 🟢 enabled & active · 🔴 enabled, waiting for conditions · 🚫 disabled · ⚠️ blocked

+Once added the card shows live solar, battery, load and grid readings, Amber prices, curtailment status and all automation states at a glance.

+#### Optional — Add Entity Controls to the Dashboard

+Add toggle and number controls directly to your dashboard so you can control automations and adjust settings without navigating to Helpers.
+The automations in **Settings → Automations** should always remain enabled — control is via the **Enable Automation** toggles below.

+For each group below, add an **Entities** card and include the listed entities.

+> **Tip:** You can adjust the width of entity cards in edit mode — click the card → drag the resize handle, or use **Layout** options to set columns.

+---

+**SEMS Solar Curtailment** — curtails inverter based on Amber sell/buy price
+- `Enable Automation: SEMS Solar Curtailment`
+- `SEMS Curtailment Start`
+- `SEMS Curtailment End`
+- `SEMS Load Change Threshold`

+---

+**SEMS Load Tracking Adjustments** — real-time inverter adjustment as house load changes during curtailment
+- `Enable Automation: SEMS Load Tracking Adjustments`

+---

 ---